AhmetEkremAkel/16-8-4-2-FSK-modulator-demodulator/README.md

 Parameters:

 data_in: Input digital data to be transmitted.
-This project supports 8-FSK, meaning 8 distinct frequencies are used for modulation.

 sine_out, cos_out: Outputs of the modulator representing sine and cosine waveforms corresponding to the modulated signal.